LivePersonInc/developer-center/pages/documents/data/messaging-interactions/overview.md

 	* msgHist

 2. This API requires authorization using API key.

 	* [Follow these instructions](guides-gettingstarted.html){:target="_blank"}, to create and use an API key.
-Temporarily, please utilize the same key as the Engagement History API.

 3. [Here are the API terms of use](https://www.liveperson.com/policies/terms-of-use){:target="_blank"}.

+### Introduction

+The LiveEngage Messaging Interactions API retrieves the most up to date information available about contact center messaging interactions.
+This API makes it possible to search, filter and analyze data and transcripts of open and closed conversations.

+The API returns the conversation’s transcripts and all of its related metadata such as start time, end time, MCS, CSAT, summary, participated agents, the reason the conversation was closed etc.

+This API supports the HTTP POST functionality (data retrieval), and all data is returned in JSON format.

 ### Use Cases